Fabrizio Cicchitto: Biography

-Fabrizio Cicchitto entered politics in the early 1960s, supporting the Riccardo Lombardi-led Marxist left-wing of the Italian Socialist Party (PSI) and then becoming secretary of the party's youth organization (Federazione Giovanile Socialista Italiana; Italian Young Socialist Federation).
+Fabrizio Cicchitto entered politics in the early 1960s, supporting the Riccardo Lombardi-led Marxist left-wing of the Italian Socialist Party (PSI) and then becoming secretary of the party's youth organization (Federazione Giovanile Socialista Italiana, Italian Young Socialist Federation).
 Cicchitto also became sympathetic to Eurocommunism and the Historic Compromise path taken by the Italian Communist Party (PCI), while being highly critical of Christian Democracy (DC) itself, as well as of the American CIA and the Italian Servizio Informazioni Difesa.
-According to him, DC would have exploited the Red Brigades' activities and the Aldo Moro case to cut off relations with the PCI.
+According to him, the DC exploited the Red Brigades' activities and the Aldo Moro case to cut off relations with the PCI.

-In 1981, he confessed to being a member of the masonic lodge Propaganda Due (P2).
-Shortly after this move, Cicchitto was excluded from the Socialist Party.
+In 1981, Cicchitto confessed to being a member of the masonic lodge Propaganda Due (P2).
+Shortly after this move, Cicchitto was excluded from the PSI.
 Readmitted toward the end of the 1980s, he followed the policies of Bettino Craxi and held minor posts throughout the Mani pulite-Tangentopoli scandals that saw the disestablishment of most Italian political parties.
-Cicchitto joined Silvio Berlusconi's centre-right party Forza Italia (FI), leading its social-democratic wing We Blue Reformers.
-He had been a Socialist member of either the Italian Chamber of Deputies or the Italian Senate for three successive terms.
-He is currently the vice-president of Forza Italia's group in the chamber, and national deputy-coordinator of the party from 2003.
+Cicchitto joined Silvio Berlusconi's centre-right party Forza Italia (FI), leading its social-democratic wing We Blue Reformers (NRB).
+He had been a PSI member of either the Chamber of Deputies or the Senate of the Republic for three successive terms.
+He was the vice president of Forza Italia's group in the chamber and national deputy coordinator of the party from 2003.

-He has contributed to steps taken by Italy in its adoption of the European Monetary System and the Maastricht Treaty, and has taken part in debates over privatization in the country.
-Since 1998, Cicchitto contributes editorials to Il Giornale, and is currently a member of the editorial staff for Avanti!.
+Cicchitto contributed to steps taken by Italy in its adoption of the European Monetary System and the Maastricht Treaty, and took part in debates over privatization in the country.
+Since 1998, Cicchitto began to contribute to editorials of Il Giornale, and is a member of the editorial staff for Avanti!
+In November 2009, he founded Reformism and Freedom (REL), a reformist and mainly social-democratic think tank within the People of Freedom (PdL).
+After the split of the PdL, Cicchitto joined the New Centre-Right (NCD) party.
+In 2017, he became a member of the moderate conservative Popular Alternative (AP) grouping, which was established following the dissolution of the NCD.

-In November 2009 he founded Reformism and Freedom (REL), a "reformist" and mainly social-democratic think tank within the People of Freedom (PdL).
-After the split of PdL, Cicchitto joined the New Centre-Right (NCD) party.
-Since 2017 he has been a member of the moderate conservative Popular Alternative grouping, which was established following the dissolution of the NCD.
+He currently contributes to editorials of Libero, Il Riformista and the Italian edition of the HuffPost.